w3c/web-of-things-framework/examples/coap_demo/readme.md

 Once the "on" property of the switch12 device is selected, the UI should be notified with the power consumption property level in every 2 seconds.

+To run the remote proxy device "door33" with the CoAP demo the remote WoT instance must be operational (see the remote_demo example) as well as the global.is_door33_defined variable must be set to "true" at the top of demo.js file.